daronphang/programming-resources/cloud-computing/AWS/services/monitoring/products.md

 By default, no logs from your EC2 instance are pushed to CloudWatch.
 You need to run a CloudWatch agent on EC2 to push the log files you want.

+### Canaries

+You can use CloudWatch Canaries to create scripted interactions and simulate user behavior to ensure that the applications are responsive and functioning correctly around the clock.

 ## Amazon Bridge (CloudWatch Events)

 Used to react to events in AWS i.e. IAM root user signing in, or trigger a rule on a schedule i.e. CRON jobs.